illesgaspar/testplan-langchain-playbook/README.md

 # Testplan-langchain-playbook
-This a chatbot playbook to see how I can talk to the opensource testplan documentation.
+This a chat playbook based on LangChain to see how I can talk to the opensource TestPlan documentation.
 It is based on https://github.com/gkamradt/langchain-tutorials/blob/main/data_generation/Ask%20A%20Book%20Questions.ipynb

 # What you need